raspberrypi/documentation/hardware/display/troubleshooting.md

 The Model A or B Pi need a couple of extra connections, and an extra line of config.
 Please see section "Attaching to Model A/B boards" of [the main display page](README.md).

-### Some windows are cut off at the bottom of the screen so I can't use them!
+### Some windows are cut off at the bottom of the screen so I can't use them

-Some windows in X are cut off at the side/bottom of the screen, this is unfortunately a side-effect of developers assuming a minimum screen resolution of 1024x768 pixels.
+If some windows in X are cut off at the side/bottom of the screen, this is unfortunately a side-effect of developers assuming a minimum screen resolution of 1024x768 pixels.

 You can usually reveal hidden buttons and fields by;

-* right clicking on the edge or top of the window,
+- right clicking on the edge or top of the window,
-* picking "move"
+- picking "move"
-* using the up arrow key to nudge the window up off the top of the screen
+- using the up arrow key to nudge the window up off the top of the screen

 If you don't have a mouse, see the right click fix below.